 What changed?
 Now there’s an opening.
 Everyone is talking about sexual harassment and assault.
 We’re reaching a new peak in the rage that Trump is still in office despite the allegations against him.
 And to top it off, the president decided for Lord knows what reason to spread his latest lie that the Access Hollywood tape might not be real.

 Access Hollywood has already called bullshit on Trump.
 If Bush really wanted to verify that tape’s authenticity, he could’ve just issued a statement to the press and peaced out.
 Instead, we got a lengthy New York Times op-ed.
 On Monday night, we’re getting him on The Late Show with Stephen Colbert.
 I won’t be the least bit shocked when we get a glimmering profile somewhere else followed by a job announcement soon after.
-In his op-ed (which I finally did have to read), Bush said he laughed along with Trump for his own selfish career gain.
+In his op-ed (which I finally did have to read), Bush said he made his move with Trump for his own selfish career gain.
 But is this time really all that different?

 The Billy Bush case also opens up another important question: When we pull back all the rallying around Bush and stop comparing his actions to Donald Trump’s behavior, is he himself really worth all the hullabaloo?
 Bush is a rich white guy from one of the most politically and culturally entrenched families in the country.
 A month and a half before the Access Hollywood tape dropped, Bush was mired in controversy for the largely panned interview he conducted with swimmer Ryan Lochte following his bizarre Rio Olympics robbery lie.
 Bush’s ongoing defense of Lochte made the whole situation worse; it got so bad that Matt Lauer was essentially called in to redo the interview in a follow-up, and Al Roker called out Bush on television.
 And when the tape broke the internet, word on the street was that the cast and crew of The Today Show didn’t really like Bush to begin with, so he didn’t have any allies behind the scenes when the Trump incident blew up.

 For its part, NBC tripled Bush’s salary because of his work with guests like Trump, according to Bush himself.
-The fact that Bush was even hired for The Today Show despite a serious lack of hard news experience — a benefit of the doubt that women and people of color rarely receive — was also Not A Good Look.
+The fact that Bush was even hired for The Today Show despite a serious lack of hard news experience — a benefit of the doubt that women and people of colour rarely receive — was also Not A Good Look.
 This is white male mediocrity playing out at its finest on so many levels.